 Have you considered franchising?

-Over the past eight years, Prepare for Canada has built a large domestic community of highly qualified and motivated newcomers to Canada.
+Over the past nine years, Prepare for Canada has built a large domestic community of highly qualified and motivated newcomers to Canada.
 Recent research conducted by Prepare For Canada identified, among other things, that:

 What is a Franchise?

 A franchise is a type of business that is owned and operated by individuals (franchisees) but, with the support and guidance of a larger organization (franchisor).
-It is a legal agreement between two independent parties where:
+It is a legal agreement between two parties where:

 - The franchisee is given the right to use the franchisor’s marketing, business tools, and knowledge.